trailblazer/trailblazer-finder/README.md

 ### Sorting
 Really simple sorting feature, fixing the pain of dealing with sorting attributes and directions.
 Can sort by multiple columns/directions.

+NOTE: AS OF 0.1.3 TEMPORARY NOT WORKING FOR DATAMAPPER ADAPTER, WE ARE WORKING ON FIXING IT

 #### Sorting Example
 ```ruby
 class Post::Finder < Trailblazer::Finder